AArnott/Nerdbank.MessagePack/docfx/docs/unions.md

 ### Alias types

-An alias may also be a string.
+An alias may be an integer or a string.
 String aliases are case sensitive.

+Aliases may also be inferred from the @System.Type.FullName?displayProperty=nameWithType of the sub-type, in which case they are treated as strings.

 The following example shows using strings: